The wood deck is the outdoor living room for this small modern cottage by architect Nir Pearlson.

 What’s On Deck

 A good deck can be the perfect transition between the interior and exterior of your home.
 Whether you want a great view, a quiet retreat, a backyard bistro or barbecue central, the first step is to choose the right decking materials.
 The options are wood, including pressure-treated (PT) lumber, redwood, cedar, and tropical hardwoods; composite decking; plastic decking; and aluminum decking.
+The wood decking in this garden designed by Robert Sabbatini, FASLA complements the stone barbecue and retaining wall.

 The most popular, least expensive decking material on the market today is pressure-treated lumber made from southern yellow pine that has been chemically treated to withstand wood-boring bugs, rot and fungus.
 On the upside, PT lumber is strong, easy to work with and readily available.
 On the down side, it splinters, warps and rots easily if not maintained; needs to be cleaned annually; and must be refinished every one to three years.